MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-jpa-with-azure-mysql.md

 ## Summary

-In this tutorial, you created a sample Java application that uses Spring Data to store and retrieve information in an Azure MySQL database using JPA.
+In this tutorial, you created a sample Java application that uses Spring Data to store and retrieve information in an Azure Database for MySQL using JPA.

 ## Next steps